aryansondharva/OpenPAWS/README.md

 ## What it does

 Monitors six news sources simultaneously — GNews, Currents API, NewsData.io, NewsAPI, and 13 curated RSS feeds — filtering for animal agriculture stories in real time.
-Each story gets classified by advocacy angle and scored for urgency by Claude.
+Each story gets classified by advocacy angle and scored for urgency by Gemini.
 When you find a story worth responding to, one click generates a full set of ready-to-publish content: a tweet thread, a press statement skeleton, and op-ed talking points with outlet suggestions.

 The whole thing, from story appearing in the feed to content on your clipboard, takes under two minutes.